 We introduced the Energy Grader last March 17th, and hundreds of businesses have used it already to benchmark the cost of electricity in their industries.

 This new tool is completely FREE and you can use it to analyze the consumption in one of your buildings.
 How does it work?
 Easy:

 - Go to energygrader.net

 - Complete the online survey about your building’s consumption

 - DEXMA puts the technology to work: our Big Data engine takes your data and compares it to thousands of data in our system.

-- You get, in your inbox, a customized report with your accurate estimates potential (in total amount of euro and %) and your prices benchmark.
+- You get, in your inbox, a customized report with your accurate estimates potential (in a total amount of euro and %) and your price benchmark.